hisn00/ScanX/README.md

 ## 📚 Requirements

     Linux environment (socket libraries)
     g++ compiler

 ---

 ## ⚠️ Legal & Ethical Notice

-ScanX is created for educational and ethical security testing purposes only.
-Do NOT scan systems you don't have permission to test.
+For educational and ethical security testing purposes only.Do NOT scan systems you don't have permission to test.

 ---